gddezero/gcp-samples/README.md

 - **Kyuubi integration with Dataproc**: A step by step guide of depolying Kyuubi and integrate with Dataproc.
 - **Dataproc on GKE quick start**: A step by step guide of deploying Dataproc on GKE with customized IAM and Spark properties.
 - **Hive metastore on Dataproc**: A step by step guide of deploying a 3 master Dataproc cluster to serve as Hive metastore.
-- **Running Ethereum Goerli Validator on GCP**: A step by stemp guide of how to deploy and monitor Ethereum Goerli testnet validator on GCP.